MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 _sink&lowbar;with&lowbar;options_ | Options affecting sink creation.
 For more detail, see [`WITH` options](#with-options).
 _with&lowbar;options_ | Options affecting Materialize's connection to Kafka.
 For more detail, see [Format `WITH` options](#format-with-options).
 **ENVELOPE DEBEZIUM** | The generated schemas have a [Debezium-style diff envelope](#debezium-envelope-details) to capture changes in the input view or source.
 This is the default.
 **ENVELOPE UPSERT** | The sink emits data with upsert semantics: updates and inserts for the given key are expressed as a value, and deletes are expressed as a null value payload in Kafka.
-For more detail, see [Upsert source details](/sql/create-source/text-kafka/#upsert-envelope-details).
+For more detail, see [Handling upserts](/sql/create-source/kafka/#handling-upserts).

 {{< version-changed v0.7.1 >}}
 The `AS OF` option was removed.